SeeknnDestroy/smile-detection/README.md

 This project is licensed under the MIT license.
 For more information, please refer to the `LICENSE` file in the repository.

-## Contact Information

-Should you have any questions, feedback, or suggestions, please reach out by creating an issue in the GitHub repository or via email at seeknndestroy@example.com.

 ## Closing Notes

-I developed this application to explore and showcase my skills in real-time image processing, machine learning, and front-end development.
  As an enthusiast of technology and its potential to bring positivity, creating a tool that encourages smiles was an exciting journey.
 I believe this project is a testament to the potential of combining simple user interfaces with powerful machine learning libraries to create an engaging user experience.
 Thank you for checking out my project!